 How can we develop new diagnostic and therapeutic tools?

 Our research projects combine computational modeling of behavioral data, model-based and multivariate analyses of fMRI data, pupillometry, evolutionary game theory, virtual reality, etc. We are strongly committed to open science (e.g., sharing data/code and preregistering our studies).

-The group is funded by an Emmy-Noether research grant to Christoph Korn.
-The group started at the Institute of Systems Neuroscience (University Medical Center Hamburg-Eppendorf, UKE) in Hamburg, Germany.
+The group is funded to a large degree by an Emmy Noether research grant of the German Research Foundation (DFG) and started at the Institute of Systems Neuroscience (University Medical Center Hamburg-Eppendorf, UKE, Hamburg, Germany).

 Mark the date for a local and virtual “Social Event” on 17.09.2021 with presentations by the students, a talk by Christoph, and a get-together.
 See this invitation for details.